kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(2\) The records specified in paragraph (a)(2) of this section shall be retained and transferred with the aircraft at the time the aircraft is sold.

-\(3\) A list of defects furnished to a registered owner or operator under [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.11   Content, form, and disposition of records for inspections conducted under parts 91 and 125 and §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md#§135.411   Applicability.|§135.411]](a)(1) and 135.419 of this chapter.|§43.11]] of this chapter shall be retained until the defects are repaired and the aircraft is approved for return to service.
+\(3\) A list of defects furnished to a registered owner or operator under [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.11   Content, form, and disposition of records for inspections conducted under parts 91 and 125 and [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md#§135.411   Applicability.|§§135.411]](a)(1) and 135.419 of this chapter.|§43.11]] of this chapter shall be retained until the defects are repaired and the aircraft is approved for return to service.

 \(c\) The owner or operator shall make all maintenance records required to be kept by this section available for inspection by the Administrator or any authorized representative of the National Transportation Safety Board (NTSB).
 In addition, the owner or operator shall present Form 337 described in paragraph (d) of this section for inspection upon request of any law enforcement officer.